What is a robotic prostatectomy?

 The prostate can be removed in two ways:

 Open procedure.
-The surgeon makes 1 large cut (incision) into the lower belly (abdomen) to reach the prostate.
+The surgeon makes a single large cut (incision) into the lower belly (abdomen) to reach the prostate.

 Robotic prostatectomy.
 This surgery makes several smaller cuts and removes the prostate using a laparoscope.
 This is a thin tube with a tiny camera in it.
 Long, thin surgical tools at the end of the laparoscope are used to remove the prostate.
 Your surgeon can move these tools with the help of a robot.
 The surgeon uses controls and a computer screen to move the small tools.
 You will want to find a surgeon who has experience doing this type of surgery.